Rhett-Ward/Lockalytics/README.md

 Setup self hosted mongodb instance as opposed to using Atlas for size and cost reasons. worked through lots of debugging.
-Got first set of raw data into Azure container. got a sample express server up and running as a tester.
+Got first set of raw data into Azure container. got a sample express server up and running as a tester. started working on spark implementation in order to process data out of azure and into the self hosted mongodb instance. started reworking python fetch script. to do: change dump location to azure blob rather then to mongo DB